flairNLP/zelda/README.md

 # ZELDA benchmark
-ZELDA is an easy to use benchmark for entity dismabiguation (ED) including train and test data.
+ZELDA is an easy-to-use benchmark for entity disambiguation (ED) including train and test data.
 The idea of ZELDA is to create a fair environment to compare ED architectures and to remove the big hurdle that is in the beginning of supervised ED research: Generating training data, choosing an entity set, obtaining and updating test sets, creating candidate lists and so on.
 All these steps are no longer necessary using ZELDA, one can focus on investigating ED architectures.
 So far ZELDA provides a training corpus covering 8 diverse test splits, a fixed entity set, candidate lists and entity descriptions.